-First is wattage.
-The Champion 100263 has a 300 rated watts advantage when it’s running on gas, while they’re very close when using propane.
+The first is wattage.
+The Champion 100263 has a 300-rated watts advantage when it’s running on gas, while they’re very close when using propane.

 The second and final factor is fuel efficiency.
 Yes, both generators use inverter technology and economy mode.
 But, the Champion 100263 comes away with its dual-fuel feature that offers better efficiency in both gas and propane, providing you with more gas savings and flexibility.

 We’re not saying that the Honda EU3000iS is a bad generator, because it’s a great one, and if you already have it, you’re lucky to have a reliable and powerful generator in your hands.

 However, if you want the better and wiser choice that gives you greater flexibility, fuel efficiency, and wattage, the Champion 100263 is as solid as it gets.